technoblogy/visible-lisp-computer/README.md

-# visible-lisp-computer
+# Visible Lisp Computer
-A Lisp interpreter that displays the contents of the Lisp workspace on an OLED display
+This is a Lisp interpreter that displays the contents of the Lisp workspace on an OLED display, so you can see program execution and garbage collection in real time.
+Coming soon.